LearningTypeScript/projects/projects/type-modifiers/modifiers-of-the-types/02-artifact-assertions/README.md

 Our next reconnaissance mission is to understand the mystical artifacts left in our lands by the ancients.

 See the `artifacts` variable already written for you.
-You must give us both an `ArtifactName` type describing the names of those object, and an `getArtifactType` function that takes in a name and returns one of the four possible types.
+You must give us both an `ArtifactName` type describing the names of those object, and a `getArtifactType` function that takes in a name and returns one of the four possible types.

 ## Specification